shaunette/densificationscalingMLE/Densification_proj/README.md

 **Reference**:

-"Estimating the temporal dynamics of densification and sparsification in human contact networks," Shaunette Ferguson and Teruyoshi Kobayashi.
+"Identifying the temporal dynamics of densification and sparsification in human contact networks," Shaunette Ferguson and Teruyoshi Kobayashi.

 ## Sample network data (.csv files)